terencezl/pyvasp-workflow/README.md

 4. Alter the `deploy.job` script.
 Note that this is supercomputer queueing system dependent.
 As an example, look at the included `deploy.job`, meant but not limited for the [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System) queueing system.

-  You have to be familiar with its syntax, and able to do some replacements with the command line tool `sed`. **In particular, you should create a script called `M`, make it executable and add it in your `$PATH`. **This way, the deploy trigger file `deploy.py` can use it to change the job name, stdout and stderr file path, etc., and then submit it (see `deploy.py` if interested).
+  You have to be familiar with its syntax, and able to do some replacements with the command line tool `sed`. **In particular, you should create a script called `M`, make it executable and add it in your `$PATH`. **This way, the deploy trigger file `deploy` can use it to change the job name, stdout and stderr file path, etc., and then submit it (see `deploy` if interested).

    As an example, for PBS, the `M` file is simple.
 Use it with the included `deploy.job` file.